 The club is also home to some of the biggest names in world football, which has contributed to the proliferation of its global fan base.
 Manuel Neuer is widely held to be the world's best goalkeeper, and is one of six World Cup winners in the current squad, along with fellow Germans Jerome Boateng, Mats Hummels and Thomas Müller, Spain's Javi Martinez and France's Corentin Tolisso.

-David Alaba, Robert Lewandowski and James Rodriguez are also among the world's best in their positions, while exciting youngsters like Kingsley Coman, Serge Gnabry, Leon Goretzka, Joshua Kimmich and Niklas Süle are proving on a weekly basis that the club's future is in very safe hands.
+David Alaba and Robert Lewandowski are also among the world's best in their positions, while exciting youngsters like Kingsley Coman, Serge Gnabry, Leon Goretzka, Joshua Kimmich, Niklas Süle and Alphonso Davies are proving on a weekly basis that the club's future is in very safe hands.

 They're Germany's most successful club by a considerable margin, one of the best in Europe, and have consistently produced some of the finest footballers in every generation.
 Talented and ambitious on the pitch, generous yet disciplined off it, there are probably 290,000 reasons why Bayern Munich are the world's biggest and most popular sports club.
 Just ask their members.